Tyler Gibson

-Tyler Gibson (born January 12, 1991) is an American-born in thai professional soccer player who plays as a midfielder for USL Championship club Louisville City. he represents Thailand International Levely.
+Tyler Gibson (born January 12, 1991) is an American professional soccer player who plays as a midfielder for USL Championship club Oakland Roots.

 Career

 College career

-A four-year starter at Charlotte, Gibson was named Atlantic 10 midfielder and Freshmen-of-the-Year for the 2009 season.
-He was a four-time All Atlantic 10 conference First Team selection.
-He was twice named to the Hermann Award watch list and helped the 49ers earn a CUSA Conference Championship his senior year.
+A four-year starter at Charlotte, Gibson was named Atlantic 10 Conference (A-10) midfielder and Freshman of the Year for the 2009 season.
+He was a four-time A-10 First Team selection.
+He was twice named to the Hermann Award watch list and helped the 49ers win a Conference USA championship his senior year.

 Professional career

 Originally invited to the 2014 Major League Soccer Combine, Gibson was projected as a second round pick due to his vision and work ethic.
 He was signed as a rookie to the Scorpions leading into the 2015 NASL season.
 He quickly received playing time during the 2015 NASL Spring Season and ended the year starting 22 matches.

 The Scorpions suspended operations following the 2015 NASL season and Gibson signed with expansion side Rayo OKC on January 26, 2016.

 On November 21, 2017, Gibson joined FC Cincinnati of the United Soccer League.

 After two seasons in the USL Championship with Indy Eleven, Gibson made the move to Louisville City on December 14, 2020, ahead of the upcoming 2021 season.

+On January 29, 2024, Indy Eleven announced Gibson's return to his former club ahead of the 2024 USL Championship season.

+Gibson captained Indy Eleven on his second debut for the club, a 2–1 defeat at Oakland Roots SC on March 9, 2024.
+He scored his first goal in his second time with the Indianapolis-based club on July 5, in a 3–3 away draw against Rhode Island FC in the USL Championship.

+Gibson joined Oakland Roots SC in December 2024.
+He made his league debut on March 8 in a 2–4 away defeat to Orange County SC.